-Ownership structure Limited liability company
+Ownership structure Limited liability partnership

-Partners / professional staff 4 / 6
+Partners / professional staff2 11 / 43

-Issuer audit clients 4
+Issuer audit clients 18

-Lead partners on issuer audit work 2
+Lead partners on issuer audit work3 4

 The information presented here is as understood by the inspection team, generally as of the outset of the inspection, based on the Firm's self-reporting and the inspection team's review of certain information.
-Additional information, including additional detail on audit reports issued by the Firm, is available in the Firm's filings with the Board, available at http://pcaobus.org/Registration/rasr/Pages/RASR\Search.aspx.
+Additional information, including additional detail on audit reports issued by the Firm, is available in the Firm's filings with the Board, available at http://pcaobus.org/Registration/rasr/Pages/RASR_Search.aspx.

 The number of partners and professional staff is provided here as an indication of the size of the Firm, and does not necessarily represent the number of the Firm's professionals who participate in audits of issuers.
+The number of partners cited above represents the number of individuals with an ownership interest in the Firm.

-The number of lead partners on issuer audit work represents the total number of Firm personnel who had primary responsibility for an issuer audit (as defined in AS No. 10, Supervision of the Audit Engagement) during the twelve-month period preceding the outset of the inspection.
+The number of lead partners on issuer audit work represents the total number of Firm personnel (not necessarily limited to personnel with an ownership interest) who had primary responsibility for an issuer audit (as defined in AS 1201, Supervision of the Audit Engagement) during the twelve-month period preceding the outset of the inspection.